eliberty/monolog-rabbit-rocketchat-bridge/README.md

-# Monolog - Rabbitmq bridge to Rocketchat webhook
+# Monolog - Rabbitmq bridge to Rocket.chat webhook

 As of today, there is no existant monolog handler for rocketchat.

 This bridge is here to fill the gap.
 Instead of sending directly messages to rocketchat, we send it via rabbitmq.

 ## Rabbitmq setup
-Create an exchange (topic) that will receive all amqp json logs from monolog It's possible to create one queue per needed topic
+Create an exchange (topic) that will receive all amqp json logs from monolog.

+It's possible to create one queue per needed topic

 For exemple, it's possible to create a queue for app.channel and create bind with a routing key of app.channel